 2: Recognize Good Work

-It’s one thing to show support for employees through development opportunities, but such measures are only one of the ways that companies can demonstrate how they values employees.
+It’s one thing to show support for employees through development opportunities, but such measures are only one of the ways that companies can demonstrate how they value employees.
 Cheering on successes and highlighting accomplishments might seem like a minor gesture, but it goes a long way toward showing employees that the work they do matters.

 Encouraging employees and celebrating accomplishments doesn’t have to come exclusively from leadership.
 Positive feedback and recognition from colleagues can also help boost engagement by creating a sense of trust and camaraderie throughout an organization.
 When employees have a positive emotional investment in the success of their teammates, they’re more likely to be engaged in their work to further that success.